CG Magazine 2.0

 - Stories set outside North America

-Crossed Genres strongly encourages submissions from writers who identify as people of color, women, and members of the LGBTQ community.
+Crossed Genres strongly encourages submissions from writers who identify as people of color, women, members of the QUILTBAG community, and others who are under-represented in SFF.
 It is our desire and intent to have diverse representation amongst our contributors and within our content.
 Please don’t wait for us to ask for them in a theme – we want diverse representation every month!

 What do we not want?
 These things will be VERY hard sells: